 Over the years our team has seen an incredible return on investment using drone technology for commercial uses, but the stigma in the industry seems to be that this is hard?
 Well, at the beginning it was for us too, you just need to take the time to learn how your clients define success and run your operation accordingly (with the right safety precautions, equipment, and licensing of course).

 Success can be measured in a wide variety of ways on a construction site, but finding the answer is probably the most important aspect of any job.
-Once you can locate the decision makers, and understand what they are looking, you have a much better chance of tailoring your flights for customer satisfaction.
+Once you can locate the decision-makers, and understand what they are looking for, you have a much better chance of tailoring your flights for customer satisfaction.

 Positions: President, Vice President, etc. (In our case it was one of nine VP’s in the company)